Cross City, Florida

 Cross City is a town and the county seat of Dixie County, Florida, United States.
 The population was 1,689 at the 2020 census.

 Geography

-The approximate coordinates for the Town of Cross City is located in North Central Florida at (29.6806, –83.0897).

 According to the United States Census Bureau, the town has a total area of 1.9 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Cross City has a humid subtropical climate zone (Cfa).